What is CLASP?

 How Are Products Selected?

-Products in the CLASP catalog are selected through an annual bidding process and on a rolling basis to ensure that CLASP is responsive to market needs.
-A Product Advisory Council (PAC) is responsible for evaluating each application and ultimately making product recommendations to CLASP.
-The PAC is a peer-nominated, competitively selected group of clinical, technical, and wheelchair-user experts composed of volunteers from around the world and was formed under advisement of the International Society of Wheelchair Professionals (ISWP).
+PAC-approved products in the CLASP catalog are selected through a competitive bidding or review process to ensure that CLASP is responsive to market needs.
+The Product Advisory Council (PAC) conducts a comprehensive evaluation to ensure that products pass minimum durability standards and evaluates a product demo to confirm specifications and usability.
+The PAC is a peer-nominated, competitively selected group of clinical, technical and wheelchair-user experts composed of volunteers from around the world and was formed under advisement of the International Society of Wheelchair Professionals (ISWP).
+PAC-approved products include an approval seal on their pages

 Commitment to Appropriate Provision